uploadcare/uploadcare-ruby/README.md

 ```

 Use this layer when you want exact control over the documented endpoints or when you are wrapping the gem from another library.

+The raw layer is part of the public surface, but it is intentionally less promoted than `client.files`, `client.groups`, and the other convenience accessors.

 ## Examples